 Gokhan Aksu is a PhD student in Justice, Law and Society at American University.
 His research interests mainly revolve around international police cooperation, policing terrorism, community policing, police legitimacy, criminological theory, and rout...
 [More]

-Maya Barak is a doctoral student in the Department of Justice, Law, and Society with a dual concentration in the sociology of the law and criminology, and an overall emphasis on qualitative methods.
-Her research brings together the topics of law, de...
+Maya Barak is a PhD student in the Department of Justice, Law, and Society, with a dual concentration in the sociology of the law and criminology and an emphasis on qualitative methods.
+Her research brings together the topics of law, deviance, immigr...
 [More]

 Alison Brooks is a PhD candidate in Justice, Law & Society.
 Her research interests include restorative justice, community corrections, prisoner reentry, sexual violence in prison, and the death penalty.
 Alison is also a Research Associate at the Nati...
 [More]

-Leandra is a first year doctoral student.
-Her research interests include: reproductive justice, with special emphasis on the right to parent; accessibility of legal services and legal knowledge; and, generally, the creation of social change through ...
+Leandra is a second-year PhD student.
+Her research interests include: reproductive justice, with special emphasis on the right to parent; accessibility of legal services and legal knowledge; and, generally, the creation of social change through the f...
 [More]

 Suat Cubukcu is a PhD student in Justice, Law & Society.
 His research interests include terrorism, social capital, and crime prevention through environmental design (CPTED).

 Maha Hilal is currently pursuing a PhD in Justice, Law & Society at American University in Washington, D.C.
 Her area of research interest is in the field of human rights, with a focus on survivors of human rights abuses and the adverse consequences ...
 [More]

 Currently a Ph.D. candidate in Justice, Law and Society at American University.
 Also works as a social science (geospatial) analyst at the National Institute of Justice.
 Background in statistics/econometrics, methodology, and policing.